Who are we?

 Richard brings over 40 years of Veterinary experience with him to Rowe Equine.
 Richard has kept, bred and treated horses all of his working life and has worked extensively in the local equine community throughout this time.

 Tim Knott: Tim graduated from the University of Bristol in the beautiful south west of England in 1995.
 Tim always wanted to be James Herriot but caught the ophthalmology bug in his first year at vet School.
 He tried balancing the demands of general mixed practice and his growing interest for ophthalmology for the first 5 years of his career before finally realising that cleaning cow manure from under his finger nails before intra-ocular surgery was not in his or his patient’s best interests.
 Tim set up a dedicated private ophthalmic referral practice, Rowe Referrals eye clinic, in 2000 followed by the equine ophthalmology consultancy service, the Equine Eye Clinic, in 2003.

 Early on in his career he realised that the biggest impact we can make on the health of our patients is by teaching.
-To this end he is proud to have served on the board of the British Association of Veterinary Ophthalmologists for over 10 years where is currently Chairman, he has examined and organised the Royal College of Veterinary Surgeons Certificate in ophthalmology for 7 years and is a member of the board of the International Equine Ophthalmology Consortium - the IEOC.
+To this end he is proud to have served on the board of the British Association of Veterinary Ophthalmologists for over 10 years where is currently the senior vice Chairman, he both examined and organised the Royal College of Veterinary Surgeons Certificate in ophthalmology for 7 years and is a member of the board of the International Equine Ophthalmology Consortium - the IEOC.
 Tim also organises and helps to provide the British Equine Veterinary Association post graduate equine ophthalmology teaching for the UK.
-His ophthalmological mentor at Bristol was Professor Sheila Crispin and it was not long after Sheila’s retirement that, with great pleasure, Tim returned to Bristol University to take over the clinical Ophthalmology teaching in 2008 as an external consultant.
+His ophthalmology mentor at Bristol was Professor Sheila Crispin and it was not long after Sheila’s retirement that, with great pleasure, Tim returned to Bristol University to take over the clinical Ophthalmology teaching in 2008 where he is currently an honorary teaching fellow.